 To fight a monster, compare its combat strength to yours.
 Combat strength is the total of Level plus all modifiers - positive or negative - given by Items and other cards.
-If the monster's combat strength is equal to yours, or greater, you lose the combat and must Run Away - see below.
+If the monster's combat strength is greater than yours or equal (monsters win ties!), you lose the combat and must Run Away - see below.
 If your combat strength totals more than the monster's - note that monsters win ties! - you kill it and go up a level (two levels for some big monsters).
 You'll also get the number of Treasures shown on its card.

 Sometimes a card will let you get rid of the monster without killing it.
 This is still "winning," but you don't get a level.
-Unless the ability says otherwise, you don't get the Treasures, either.
-If the last monster is removed from a combat, it ends instantly
+Unless the card says otherwise, you don't get the Treasures, either.

-Some monster cards have special powers that affect combat - a bonus against one Class, for instance.
+Some monster cards have special powers that affect combat - a bonus against a particular Faction or Class, for instance.
 Be sure to check these!

-You and the other players may play one-shot Treasures, such as Ichors, or use Class abilities to help or harm you in your combat.
-Some Door cards may also be played into a combat, such as monster enhancers (see below)
+You and the other players may play one-shot Treasures or use Class or Faction abilities to help or harm you in your combat.
+Some Door cards may also be played into a combat, such as Monster Enhancers (see below).